The Childhood Experiences Questionnaire

 Community & Context

-Parents respond to questions about their perceptions of neighbourhood safety, opportunities for children to play outside in their neighbourhood, social support networks and whether neighbours can be counted on to look after children.
+Parents and caregivers are asked about their perceptions of neighbourhood safety, opportunities for children to play outside in their neighbourhood, social support networks and whether neighbours can be counted on to look after children.

 When children are young, the experiences they have exploring, learning and interacting with others in a variety of settings can influence their development.
 For many years, results from the Early Development Instrument (EDI) have shown that there is great variability in children’s skills and competencies during Kindergarten across the province.
 These research results prompted an interdisciplinary research team of experts in child development, in collaboration with teachers, administrators and community stakeholders from across British Columbia, to develop a new tool to assess the experiences of children prior to Kindergarten in order to better understand these results.